Invest in Renewable Energy

 - GRU Engineering and Metering will review the drawings.
 If there are any issues, they will email you with any comments or concerns.
-This process usually takes eight to ten business days.
 If revisions to the drawings are requested, this step in the process can take much longer than the initially stated period.

 - During step 4, the contractor or customer can submit the following completed documents:

 - Once GRU has approved all of the drawings (Step 4) and has received all of the completed documents (Step 6), then the Interconnection Agreement is executed.

 - Contractor installs solar PV system.

 - The City or County Inspector will inspect the newly installed system and notify GRU.
 This step usually takes 2-3 business days.